Azure/azure-iot-sdks/java/device/doc/run_sample_on_java.md

 ## Next steps

-To learn how to create a Java application that communicates with an IoT hub from scratch, see [Getting started with Azure IoT client application using Java on Windows][lnk-getstarted]
+To learn how to create a Java application that communicates with an IoT hub from scratch, see [How to write an Azure IoT client application from scratch with Java on Windows][lnk-getstarted].

 ## Documentation